 Belgium, the Nordics and Portugal, will follow this summer. pic.twitter.com/OT82yjWQza

 UK pricing has been confirmed as £5.99 per month for a rolling subscription, and £59.99 for an annual subscription.
 As with other markets, this price undercuts several rivals (including Netflix) by offering up to four simultaneous streams, 4K content and unlimited downloads on up to ten devices for no extra cost.

 The rest of Europe will receive Disney Plus for €6.99 per month, and €69.99 for an annual subscription - the same pricing model as seen in The Netherlands.

 It costs $6.99 per month (around £5.50) in the US, with the option of saving a little by paying $69.99 per year - which works out at $5.83 each month.

 There's an even better deal if you don't mind spending a little more.
 Disney also bundles in Hulu with ads and ESPN+ into one single package for just $12.99 per month.
 Since Disney+ is normally $6.99, ESPN+ is $4.99, and Hulu is $5.99 on its ad-supported plan, that's a minimum saving of $5 each month.
 Don't expect this bundle in every market though, as Hulu and ESPN aren't widely available outside the US.

-If you're looking to save some money, then we've also rounded up the best Disney Plus discounts so far, so that you can make the most of the Disney streaming service for less.
+If you're looking to save some money, then we've also rounded up the best Disney Plus discounts so far and how to get Disney Plus for free, so that you can make the most of the Disney streaming service for less.
 If you're wondering whether Disney+ should be your new go-to streaming platform, here's how the service compares to Netflix.

 How to watch Disney+ from the UK